alexfinnarn/express-starter/README.md

 The configuration for nginx, PHP, and MySQL can be changed, but we don't do this on install since restarting the services has been spotty.
 Changing the default configuration isn't neccessary to have a fast running site, but you may want to experiment with values if you think parts of the application are running slow.

 The configuration files are located in the `/config` folder.
 You need to restart MySQL and PHP when making changes.
+Look in the readme for more information: https://github.com/CuBoulder/express-starter/blob/valet/config/README.md

 ## Troubleshooting